My account

 Further information can be found in our passenger briefing.

-to all FAQ's
+to all frequently asked questions

 Trial flights are possible Monday - Saturday and you determine the date and departure time.